-Our team of experts at Boardable have worked with thousands of nonprofit boards to pursue strategic growth.
+Our team of experts at Boardable has worked with thousands of nonprofit boards to pursue strategic growth.
 We’ve collaborated directly with numerous executive directors to help maximize impact and produce an outstanding experience for the boards they work closely with.

-To help nonprofit leaders strengthen their executive director’s impact, we’ve created this guide to answer common questions and explore what it takes to succeed in this position.
+Whether you’re writing a job description, stepping into the role yourself, or supporting an existing ED, this updated guide outlines everything you need to know.
+We’ve created this guide to answer common questions and explore what it takes to succeed in this position.
 Here’s what we’ll cover:

 A nonprofit’s executive director plays a crucial role in furthering the organization’s mission.
 Ready to learn more about the role and how to set this teammate up for success?
 Let’s dive in.